-I suppose once you’ve successfully turned powerplant waste water into a fancy spa destination, there’s no reason to limit what your mind can conjure.
-They’ve already had considerable success pushing the boundries of what’s possible.
+I suppose once you’ve successfully turned power plant waste water into a fancy spa destination, there’s no reason to limit what your mind can conjure.
+They’ve already had considerable success pushing the boundaries of what’s possible.

 Eighty-seven percent of the nation’s homes are heated from geothermal springs and 80% of Iceland’s electricity is hydro-power generated.
 And of course, the entire country is built on the rubble of some ancient volcanic eruption.
 Ash bricks adorn the walls of the Blue Lagoon’s elegant restaurant.
 Crops seem to thrive in the ashy soil and volcanic rock makes for sturdy runways.

 Speaking of volcanos, since a conference on the effects of the eruption of Eyjafjallajokull on aviation was what brought me here in the first place, you won’t believe what the stores are getting for volcano tchotchkes; $60 for glass-shrouded volcanic dust turned into candy dishes, hundreds of dollars for ash beaded earrings and necklaces.
 I lingered over a tee-shirt reading “Eyjafjallajokull is so easy to pronounce” because I was howling at the sentiment, but at $29, decided a photo would have to do.

 But I digress.
 This is not a column about how expensive things are in Iceland.
 They are.
 This is about the inventiveness of Icelanders.
 They really are!